 - Most confirmed diagnoses of malignancy (melanoma, BCC, SCC, etc.) need multiple cycles

-of escharotic treatment before there is no longer a reason.
+of escharotic treatment before there is no longer a reaction.
 Larger malignancies grow with

 tentacles and deep roots.
-All confirmed diagnoses should start with an internal protocols
+All confirmed diagnoses should start with an internal protocol

 as a preventative.
 See Botanical Support.

-- Understand that infection is very rare in the use of Cansema.
+- Understand that infection is very rare with the use of Cansema.
 Out of thousands of

 cases with which we have worked since 1990, we have seen only a handful of cases of infection,